 The problem arises when muscles reach a point of fatigue.
-When this happens, those signals that allow for contraction become trapped in muscle fibers, forcing a permanent localized "semi-contracted" state - a knot, if you will.
-These locked fibers reduce the flow of blood and its oxygen, restricting range of motion, reducing strength, and ultimately causing pain.
+When this happens, the chemicals that caused your muscles to contract in the first place, essentially become trapped.
+Now, small bundles of muscles cells can no longer relax; forcing a permanent localized semi-contracted state - a "knot", if you will.
+These locked fibers reduce blood flow and oxygen to the muscle, restricting range of motion, reducing strength, and ultimately causing pain.

-This fatigue can be caused by overuse and stress associated with: repetitive motion in a sport or job activity, sitting for prolonged periods of time, lifting heavy loads, or even sleeping in biomechanically unergonomic positions.
-And this fatigue can exacerbated by factors including long work hours, sleep deprivation, and even emotional stress.
+This fatigue can be caused by all sorts of reasons: overuse and repetitive stress from movements in a job or exercise activity, sitting for prolonged periods of time (that means you office worker and frequent flyer), lifting heavy loads, or even sleeping in a funky position.
+And this fatigue can be exacerbated by factors like long work hours, sleep deprivation, not drinking enough water, and even emotional stress.

 WELL THAT SOUNDS AWFUL.
 HOW DOES FOAM ROLLING FIX ME?

 One word: compression.
 When you apply your bodyweight to your foam roller, the muscles are compressed.
 The stimulation from the compression sends signals to your brain to "down regulate" the system.
 The brain then sends a signal back to the knotty (should we say "naughty") muscle fibers and effectively tells them to chill out.
 By doing this the trapped chemicals are released and the muscle can relax.

 When your muscle fibers relax (become unstuck), blood and oxygen flow increases and improves muscle function.

 This is why foam rolling before and after a workout helps you to perform better and recover faster (see research here).
 It's also why regular, preventative foam rolling will have you moving and feeling better on a daily basis.